Complete UK Dive Gear Checklist

 Waterproof jacket

-Sunscreen (yes, even in UK)
+Sunscreen (yes, always)

 Cash for charter fees